List of Gintama characters: Hachiro

-TamaVoiced by: Omi Minami (Japanese); Chantal Strand (English; third anime series)
+Hedoro

+Hedoro (屁怒絽)) is an Amanto of the Dakini Tribe who gave a flower to the Yorozuya, as he was moving in as their new neighbor and opened a flower shop.
+During the Silver Soul arc, he rises up to fight against his tribe on behalf of Edo.

+Tetsuko Murata

+Tetsuko Murata (村田 鉄子, Murata Tetsuko) is a swordsmith in Edo.
+She is the daughter of the late renowned swordsmith Jintetsu Murata (村田 仁鉄, Murata Jintetsu), and younger sister of Tetsuya Murata (村田 鉄矢, Murata Tetsuya), the latter of which being the creator of the Benizakura blade Nizou used against Gintoki.
+She has helped Sakata Gintoki and the Yorozuya at several occasions.

+Tama

 Tama (たま), codenamed Fuyo Unit Zero, is an android found as a disembodied robot head by Gintoki.
 She was named by Kagura who was obsessed with eating egg on rice at the time.
 Tama is a robot created by Professor Ryuzan Hayashi to provide his sickly daughter with a companion.
 Hayashi tried to implant the personality of his daughter - Fuyou - into Tama, but the experiment killed his daughter in the process.
 Tama however, possesses the element known as the "Seed", and therefore retains some of Fuyou's personality and is capable of human emotions.

-The android Hayasshi later begins a robot uprising, even hijacking the Terminal, in order to retrieve the Seed and Tama, whom he sees as the copy of Fuyou.
+The android Hayashi later begins a robot uprising, even hijacking the Terminal, in order to retrieve the Seed and Tama, whom he sees as the copy of Fuyou.
 The Yorozuya and Tama manage to stop Hayashi.
 In the aftermath Tama sacrifices herself to save Yoroyuza.
 Despite reconstructing her, Tama loses most of her memories during the showdown at the Terminal, remembering only that samurai are her friends.
 Her body is rebuilt, allowing her to become a complete robot maid again working at Otose's snack house.
 Acknowledging Gintoki's strength, Tama creates in her body a type of anti-viruses with the strongest and the leader of them, Leukocyte King (白血球王, Hakkekkyū Ou), being identical to Gintoki.

+Heiji Kozenigata

+Heiji Kozenigata (小銭形 平次, Kozenigata Heiji) is a former 'Hard-boiled' police detective who does not live up to the expectation of his 'competent-looking face' and an occasional ally for the Yorozuya in different cases.
+Kozenigata is an orphan, who lost his parents and home at a young age to a band of murderous thieves looking for quick money.
+The sole survivor, he vowed to spend his life hunting down thieves as scum and murderers.

+Haji

+Haji (ハジ) is Kozenigata's young sidekick.
+Before joining Kozenigata, she was a thief.
+She has a greater sense of responsibility and street-wise intelligence than her bumbling superior.

+Seimei Ketsuno

+Seimei Ketsuno (結野 晴明, Ketsuno Seimei) is Crystel Ketsuno's older brother and the current head of the Ketsuno clan.
+He is a genius and is considered to be the strongest Onmyoji in the clan's entire history.